 The hotel has quite a lot of public places.
-There is the beautiful lobby with the amazing Fireplace Lounge.
+There is a beautiful lobby with the amazing Fireplace Lounge.
 More about this one later.
 The Del Monte Golf Course is behind the lobby and you have straight access to it.
 To the right of the lobby building is the Spyglass Pool and Spyglass Gaming Area.
-The games include ping pong tables, connect four, bean bag toss and board games for lobby or in-room use.
+The games include ping pong tables, connect four, bean bag toss, and board games for lobby or in-room use.
 The usage of all this is as well included in the resort fee.

-On the way from the Spyglass Pool to the back side of the lobby, you can pass through the Gazebo.
+On the way from the Spyglass Pool to the backside of the lobby, you can pass through the Gazebo.
 It has a fire pit which gets turned on every night and good views of the golf course.

 Even tho I didn’t use it but the Stay Fit – Fitness Center was located in my Building, Building number 15, on the first floor with a view of the pool area.
-The fitness center is big and has all kind of workout equipment.
+The fitness center is big and has all kinds of workout equipment.

-On the other side of the Building 14 and 15 is the Racquet Club.
+On the other side of Building 14 and 15 is the Racquet Club.
 Racquet Club features six tennis courts.
 Tennis Courts will stay closed for remodeling until September 3, 2017.

 I got lucky with the room I got put in.
 Pretty much everything is around this building.
 The Marylin Monroe Spa is right next to my building and just a few steps away.

-The Business Center is located adjacent from The Market.
-Thera are two PCs you can use for free (the fee is included in the resort fee).
+The Business Center is located adjacent to The Market.
+There are two PCs you can use for free (the fee is included in the resort fee).
 However, the printer was not working and there was a sign that you can have stuff printed at the front desk.
 This seems to be the new trend for business centers in hotels that the printer is not working or out of ink and the hotel doesn’t really care about it.

 This is the best place if you are really hungry and are looking for a good meal for lunch or dinner.
 Unfortunately, the restaurant is not open for dinner every day.
 However, it is open for breakfast every day.
-The TusCA Breakfast Buffet is amazing which it should be for $24,95 + tax.
-They have a huge selection of breakfast items including prepared to order omelets.
-I had dinner here the first night and went with the New York Steak.
+The TusCA Breakfast Buffet is amazing which should be for $24,95 + tax.
+They have a huge selection of breakfast items including prepared-to-order omelets.
+I had dinner there the first night and went with the New York Steak.
 It was delicious and it was actually cooked to order and not overcooked as you get it in many places.
 The best perk here is that you get the breakfast for free as a World of Hyatt Globalist.
 They used to have a Regency Club but they closed it down a few years back.
 This was something I missed for sure.

 This is the perfect spot to hang out with friends for a drink.
 Besides the large fireplace in the center of the lounge, they also have an outdoor patio.
 Food-wise they serve a light fare here and it’s more a place to hang out and enjoy a drink.
 Friday and Saturday nights the lounge has Jazz playing.
 This makes it the perfect spot to hang out.

-The Market is open in the morning starting at 6 a.m. and they offer quick bites for to go or to enjoy in the fireplace lounge.
+The Market is open in the morning starting at 6 a.m. and they offer quick bites to go or to enjoy in the fireplace lounge.
 Perfect if you have an early morning meeting and not enough time for a full breakfast.

 In-Room dining is available every day until 10 p.m. and the menu can be found on your TV in your room.

 This hotel is a great choice for a coastal getaway and definitely for every golfer, especially if you plan to use the Del Monte Golf Course.
 I was a little bit disappointed that they don’t have a Regency Club anymore.
 Also depending on the building, you stay in, the walks to the lobby and restaurants can be quite long.
 A big no-no is the Resort Fee.
 This is just a way for the hotel to make the actual room rate look cheaper than it really is.
 It’s nothing else and makes no sense.
 But that’s the topic for a different story.
 The other negative point is the mentioned A/C unit in the room.
-Of course, it’s better than having no A/C at all but how about upgrading to a real air conditioning system which doesn’t wet half of the room.
+Of course, it’s better than having no A/C at all but how about upgrading to a real air conditioning system that doesn’t wet half of the room.
 Besides that, I can’t complain at all.
 The staff was always super friendly and courteous.

 - 3 Dining Options